kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 3.md

 ### How did I install the RAG?
 So, RAG is essentially a method that can be included into any LLM.
 It may be used with a variety of frameworks Langchain is one of the most common options.
 I used langchain to create one.
 In the langchain framework, I tested pypdf, a Python package for splitting, merging, cropping, and modifying PDF documents.
 This library assisted me in reading the pdf and extracting all of the relevant information.
 This material was then tokenized and used as context throughout the retrieval process.
 The following link contains basic idea of how langchain is used to retrieve data [https://www.langchain.com/retrieval](https://www.langchain.com/retrieval).
-There is a document available which describes the usage of this framework.
+There is a document available on this site which describes the usage of this framework.
 ## Dataset
 This is the [document](https://github.com/kshitijdshah99/Pippy_Activity/blob/main/Pygame%20Documentation.pdf) I discovered on the internet.
 It's pretty descriptive, but I altered it to meet the requirements.